Calibrated zero-norm regularized LS estimator for high-dimensional error-in-variables regression: GEP-MSCRA for computing the estimator

 \section{GEP-MSCRA for computing the estimator $\widetilde{\beta}$}

-From the last section, to compute the estimator $\widetilde{\beta}$, one only needs to solve a single penalty problem \eqref{pvc-sparse1} which is much easier than \eqref{Beta-sparse} to handle since its nonconvexity is from the coupled term $\langle w,|\beta|\rangle$.
+From the last section, to compute the estimator $\widetilde{\beta}$, one only needs to solve a single penalty problem \eqref{pvc-sparse1} which is much easier than \eqref{Beta-sparse} since its nonconvexity is from the coupled term $\langle w,|\beta|\rangle$.
 The GEP-MSCRA proposed in \cite{BiPan17} makes good use of the coupled structure and solves the problem \eqref{pvc-sparse1} in an alternating way.
-Since the exact threshold $\overline{\rho}$ is unknown though one may obtain an upper estimation for it, a varying $\rho$ is introduced in GEP-MSCRA.
-The iterations of GEP-MSCRA are described as follows.
+Since the threshold $\overline{\rho}$ is unknown though one may obtain an upper estimation for it, a varying $\rho$ is introduced in GEP-MSCRA.
+The iterations of GEP-MSCRA are described below.